 The cryptographic module provides a non-Approved mode of operation in which non-Approved cryptographic algorithms are supported.
-When transitioning between the non-Approved mode of operation and the FIPS-Approved mode of operation, or vice-versa, the cryptographic officer shall zeroize all keys and CSPs.
+When transitioning between the non-Approved mode of operation and the FIPS-Approved mode of operation, or vice-versa, the Crypto Officer shall zeroize all keys and CSPs.

-Zeroization completely erases all configuration information on the device.
-The Crypto Officer initiates the zeroization process by entering the "request vmhost zeroize no-forwarding" (FIPS) operational command from the CLI after enabling FIPS mode.
-Use of this command is restricted to the Crypto Officer (The same command can be used to zeroize the system before enabling FIPS mode).
+Zeroization completely erases all configuration information on the Router/Switch.
+The Crypto Officer initiates the zeroization process by entering the "request vmhost zeroize no-forwarding" operational command from the CLI after enabling FIPS mode.
+Use of this command is restricted to the Crypto Officer.
+(To zeroize the system before enabling FIPS mode, use the "request vmhost zeroize no-forwarding command.)

-Use of the zeroize command is restricted to the Cryptographic Officer.
-The cryptographic officer shall perform zeroization in the following situations:
+The Crypto Officer shall perform zeroization in the following situations:

-- Before FIPS Operation: To prepare the device for operation as a FIPS cryptographic module by erasing all CSPs and other user-created data on a device before its operation as a FIPS cryptographic module. - 2.
-Before non-FIPS Operation: To conduct erasure of all CSPs and other user-created data on a device in preparation for repurposing the device for non-FIPS operation.
+Before FIPS Operation: To prepare the device for operation as a FIPS cryptographic module by erasing all CSPs and other user-created data on a device before its operation as a FIPS cryptographic module.

+2. Before non-FIPS Operation: To conduct erasure of all CSPs and other user-created data on a device in preparation for repurposing the device for non-FIPS operation.